 I'm not in the business of picking sides - I like my communities to have both pub and church, preferably sterling examples of both - but pubs would seem to have it particularly rough.
 Even struggling churches tend to get a reasonable amount of help and support from neighbouring parishes and at a Diocesan level.
 By sharing resources they can sustain smaller congregations than in the past, whereas pubs really need customers coming through the doors at a certain level to survive.

 A lot of anti-Church criticism focuses on the fact that they own a lot of property and valuable land, and this is true - but they're not known for avariciously cashing in on it at every opportunity.
-Hoarders they may be, but breweries and PubCos are very much not, and they are rarely charitable when a pub is losing them money.
-And if a private owner is facing personal losses the decision to shup up shop is even more understandable.
+Asset hoarders they may be, but I'd consider that a relatively minor offence.
+On the other hand, breweries and PubCos are rarely charitable when a pub is losing them money.
+And if a private owner is facing personal losses the decision to shut up shop and cash the fuck in is even more understandable.

 Strike up, O Harp